Charles Oakley: Chicago Bulls (1985–1988)

 Oakley also assumed the role of the team "enforcer", whose duty primarily was to protect young Jordan against cheap shots and roughhousing tactics of opposing players.
 He was given the nickname, "Oak Tree", for his rugged demeanor and no-nonsense attitude.
 On April 26, 1987, Oakley set a postseason career high with 25 points scored, alongside grabbing 15 rebounds, in a loss to the Boston Celtics.

+At the end of the 1987-88 season, Oakley and Michael Cage, then of the Los Angeles Clippers, were in close competition to be the season's top rebounder.
+In the penultimate game of the season for the Bulls, Oakley collected 35 rebounds in a loss against the Cleveland Cavaliers, which remains the most in a single game since 1979.
+Two nights later, Oakley had 21 rebounds against the Boston Celtics to close the season.
+When Cage arrived at the Clippers' game later on, a note with the number 28 (the number of rebounds he would need to overcome Oakley) was taped to his locker.
+Cage would play all 48 minutes in that game and collect 30 rebounds.

 New York Knicks (1988–1998)

 With the drafting and development of Horace Grant, the Bulls traded Oakley to the New York Knicks for 7'1" center Bill Cartwright.
 Oakley eventually became a part of the core which the Knicks built around, which also featured Patrick Ewing, John Starks, Anthony Mason and point guard Mark Jackson.

 During the Knicks' 1994 season, which included a record 25 playoff games, Oakley started every regular season and playoff game for a record 107 starts in a single season.
 On June 1, 1994, Oakley scored 12 points, grabbed 13 rebounds and recorded 7 assists in a Game 5 loss to the Indiana Pacers in the Eastern Conference Finals.
 The Knicks eventually won that series.
 The following round, during that year's NBA Finals, Oakley averaged 11 points and 11.9 rebounds per game in a tightly contested seven-game series loss to the Houston Rockets.

 On March 11, 1998, Oakley grabbed a season high 22 rebounds in a loss against former teammate Anthony Mason and the Charlotte Hornets.
 Despite regular season success and consistent playoffs appearances, the Knicks did not return to the Finals again during Oakley's tenure.
 During his time with the Knicks, Oakley was known across the league for being a defensive specialist and outstanding rebounder.